coderefinery/testing/content/code/fortran/build_pFUnit.md

 ## Set up the environment

 Installing pFUnit requires Git, a Fortran compiler and CMake.

+### On a cluster

 On an HPC cluster you might need to add a few environment modules.
 For example, on [Tetralith](https://www.nsc.liu.se/systems/tetralith/) you would do:

 ```bash
 module add git/2.19.3-nsc1-gcc-system
 module add CMake/3.16.4-nsc1
 export FC=/software/sse/manual/mpprun/4.1.3/nsc-wrappers/ifort
 ```

+### On own computer

 If you don't have [CMake](https://cmake.org/) or a Fortran compiler installed yet, one option is to install them into a conda environment